 This is a new project we are planning and and for which we need new partners and especially sponsors and philanthropists.
 The title of thos project was suggested before adopting by one of our partner in DRC to whom we are very grateful: M. Gilbert NKULI.

 Unfortunately, since a while, Africa is now invaded by commodities and bikes made in China.
-Many of them bikes do not last long, they break very quickly; their frames looks like wood frames.
+Many of them bikes are not solides and they break very quickly; their frames looks like wood frames.

 UK/DRC "ONE FAMILY/ONE BIKE"

-The idea behind this project is to duplicate and to learn from the UK "RE-CYCLE" (https://www.re-cycle.org/) as they have the requested expertise in sending, since a while, bikes from the UK to rural communities in Africa.
+The idea behind this project is to duplicate and to learn from the UK successfully ongoing "RE-CYCLE" (https://www.re-cycle.org/) project as they have the requested expertise in collecting, fixing and then sending bikes from the UK to rural communities in Africa.

-The first community project will be based at the City of Bokoro (Mai-Ndombe Province), with the hope of expanding the project elsewhere.
+Our first first community bikes project will be based at the City of Bokoro (Mai-Ndombe Province), with the hope of expanding the project elsewhere.
 Those collected and unused donated bikes will then be shipped and a team of desabled people will be trained and equipped with requested tool to fix them.